stefanches7/markdown-cv/index.md

 <hr>
 `05.2019-08.2019`
 Google Summer of Code '19 Student with __International Neuroinformatics Coordination Facility__
 - • Trained Machine Learning capable agents for Cognitive Science experiments.
+The software reduces time-to-first-plot by est. 64%.
 <hr>
 `01.2018-09.2020`
 Assistant Researcher at the __Chair for Computational Molecular Medicine__, TUM
 - • Applied statistical models to clinical data with R/knitr to investigate disease details, worked on new niches for bioinformatics analysis.
+Bioinformatic models significantly speed up biological discovery.
 <hr>
 `05.2017-08.2017`
 Google Summer of Code with __European Bioinformatics Institute, EMBL__, Cambrige, UK
-- • Speeded up file search by 153% for ca. 63 millions daily web requests.
+- • Speeded up file search by 153% for ca. 63 million daily web requests.
 <hr>
 `01.2017-08.2017`
 Student Developer at __Omikron Data Quality GmbH__
 - • Website and backend JavaScript database SRM maintenance.
+My role helped to achieve a more useable website, and 0,02% boilerplate code reduction.
  <hr>
 `10.2016-11.2016`
 Junior Project Manager at __Deutsche Payment GmbH (Berlin)__
-- • Hands-on project manager training and cross-deparmental communication.
+- • Hands-on project manager training and cross-departmental communication.
+I have saved 30k€ with combination of seniority and efficiency.

 <hr>